openforcefield/openff-evaluator/docs/install.rst

 Installation from Source
 ------------------------

-To install then OpenFF Evaluator from source being by cloning the repository from `github
+To install the OpenFF Evaluator from source begin by cloning the repository from `github
 <https://github.com/openforcefield/propertyestimator>`_::

     git clone https://github.com/openforcefield/propertyestimator.git